NeuraiProject/neurai-history-list/README.md

 # ravencoin-history-list
 Creates a list of transactions for a wallet based on address deltas, in a human understandable way.

+As a developer, you have to ask a Ravencoin node for the address deltas (getaddressdelta).
+The address deltas represents everything that has come in and out from your addresses.

+See example below.

 ## Install
 `npm install @ravenrebels/ravencoin-history-list`